 vision problems (you may need an eye exam before taking Ribasphere);

 human immunodeficiency virus (HIV or AIDS) or a weak immune system;

 depression, mental illness, thoughts of hurting yourself or others;

 a thyroid disorder;

-If you are a woman, do not take Ribasphere if you are pregnant.
+If you are a man, do not take ribavirin if your sex partner is pregnant.